Sort & Filter in Excel

 As green is filtered, it will have a checkmark.

-As only green is filtered, (Select All) will not have a checkmark, but will be rather just indicating that something is filtered.
+As only green is filtered, Select All will not have a checkmark but will rather just indicate that something is filtered.

-We can add blue, red or white into filter by adding checkmarks to them.
+We can add blue, red, or white to the filter by adding checkmarks to them.

-We can also remove filtering by adding checkmarks to all options, i.e. green, blue, red and white, or by using Clear Filter From option.
+We can also remove filtering by adding checkmarks to all options, i.e., green, blue, red, and white, or by using the Clear Filter From option.

-Search option is useful when dealing with large number of different unique values in rows.
-When we use the Search filed, search results will be shown in the same area:
+The Search option is useful when dealing with a large number of different unique values in rows.
+When we use the Search field, search results will be shown in the same area:

 excel search in filter